 We could be in the midst of a cultural revolution.
-Just like the continuing ripples of space exploration, or the breakup of the Soviet Union, or the lasting impact of The Beatles; augmented reality could change everything as we know it.
+Just like the continuing ripples of space exploration, or the breakup of the Soviet Union, or the lasting impact of The Beatles; augmented reality could change everything as we know it, including learning and development.

 How?
 The possibilities of AR are endless.
 The military is applying AR during combat training to help sharpen response times and rational thinking under extreme pressure.
 The medical industry is applying AR in surgery training for similar reasons.
 Even office-situated companies are in on the action, employing AR to enhance soft skills.